 A lump under the chin usually appears as a boil or abscess.
 On touch, it may feel soft or hard.
 Generally, a lump under the chin does not cause pain, while in some cases, it may be tender and painful to touch.
 When these lumps do not cause any pain, they can be present for a long time before you notice them.

 These lumps are usually harmless, but some need medical attention to cease any further complications.
 Swollen lymph nodes cause a lump under the chin.
 A typical infection may trigger this swelling.
-Other causes of a lump under the chin may include cancer, cysts, abscesses, benign tumors, and other medical issues.
+Other causes of a lump under the chin may include cancer, cysts, abscesses, benign tumors, or cancers, and other medical issues.
 However, these causes are much rarer in comparison to infection.

 The lump’s symptoms, size, and shape will likely differ depending on the cause of a lump under the chin.